Hop til indhold

 Average interest rate in brief

-With average interest rate savings, the money is invested at a relatively low risk as we need to ensure the guaranteed minimum payout.
+With average interest rate savings, the money is invested at a relatively low risk as we need to ensure a guaranteed minimum payout.
 The majority of your savings are invested in bonds, and only a small part is invested in shares.
 However, the share ratio may vary depending on which interest rate group you have been placed in.

-Addition of interest
+Addition of interest in the average interest rate environment

 No influence on investments